MikelSot/app-nodejs-codechallenge/README.md

 ![solution diagram](./assets/solution_diagram.png)

 # 📚 List of operations

-The endpoint documentation is located in the `docs` folder.
+The endpoint documentation is located in the `/docs` path.
 The documentation is written in **OpenAPI** format with Swagger.

 | Method | Path                                  | Description        | Destination          |